GitHooksDotIO/githooks-io-service/Node.md

 ## Available modules
 Our infrastructure has [Node's 'request' HTTP Client](https://github.com/request/request) installed, which you can make use of in your code (accessible via `request`).

+You CANNOT use any other NPM modules, unfortunately - nor can you require any custom modules in the same repository.
+Your GitHook must be _entirely self-contained_ in the file you specified as your entry point.

 ## Example
 An example implementation of a GitHook is available at [https://github.com/GitHooksIO/githook-pr-editor](https://github.com/GitHooksIO/githook-pr-editor).